Legal Documents for Selling Land in New Mexico | Complete Checklist

 Do You Need a Disclosure Form for Land

 Land sellers often ask whether a state transfer form is required the same way it might be in a home sale.
-The answer depends on the facts, but disclosure still matters.
+The answer depends on the facts, but clear notice still matters.
 If you know about access problems, boundary disputes, dumping, flood concerns, or legal issues affecting the parcel, that information about the property should be handled clearly in the contract or through separate disclosure paperwork.

 How the Closing File Usually Comes Together

-Once the buyer and seller sign the agreement, the closing file normally expands to include deed preparation, title review, payoff verification, tax checks, and whatever other required documents the title company requests.
+Once the buyer and seller sign the contract, the closing file normally expands to include deed preparation, title review, payoff verification, tax checks, and whatever other required documents the title company requests.
 This is where smaller documents you must provide can matter, such as identification, marital-status affidavits, probate papers, or trust certificates.

 Closing the sale is easier when the seller can respond quickly.
 If the buyer asks for the record description, the title company asks for the prior deed, or the closer asks for a bill of sale tied to personal property on the parcel, the file moves faster when those items are already in reach.